Guyra Snowfalls

 the afternoon and evening.
 The heaviest fall was from 7.00 to 7.30pm with large

 flakes settling on the ground to a depth of around 5 to 7 cms.
+Snow remained on

-the 16th apart from a little sleet.
+from a little sleet.

 Photographs of this event by